 Pardee RAND is in an amazing geographic location, and because we are part of the RAND Corporation—rather than a university—applicants often ask what student life is like.
 We welcome you to ask us questions as you consider, apply, and matriculate to Pardee RAND.
-Below are some topics common to all students (another page focuses on questions specific to international students).

 Living in Los Angeles